The White Princess (miniseries): Casting

 Jodie Comer was cast in the title role of Elizabeth of York in April 2016, with Michelle Fairley added as Margaret Beaufort in May.
 In June 2016, Starz announced the casting of Essie Davis as Dowager Queen Elizabeth, Jacob Collins-Levy as Henry VII, Suki Waterhouse as Cecily of York, Rebecca Benson as Margaret Plantagenet, and Joanne Whalley as Margaret, Duchess of Burgundy.
 The remaining cast includes Caroline Goodall as Duchess Cecily, Kenneth Cranham as Bishop Morton, Vincent Regan as Jasper Tudor and Rhys Connah as Teddy Plantagenet.

 Filming

 Principal photography began in June 2016, with locations including Bradford on Avon, Bristol, Berkeley Castle, Gloucester Cathedral, Lacock, Salisbury Cathedral, and Wells.

 Release

 In early January 2017, the producers released a video clip from the series as a teaser trailer.
 In February 2017, Starz announced that The White Princess would premiere on 16 April 2017.
-In the UK the series began its satellite and terrestrial broadcasts on the Drama channel on 18 November 2017.
+In the UK the series began its satellite and terrestrial broadcasts on the U&Drama channel on 18 November 2017.